The Wonder Year Bend

 Group story time to support listening, comprehension, and interaction

-Social skill focus: sharing, turn-taking, and empathy
+Social skill focus include sharing, turn-taking, and empathy

 Quarter 6: